ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 The NSX for vSphere management pack offers operations management coverage for deployments of VMware's NSX virtual networking technologies.
 This management pack extends vROps core analytics, correlation, predictive capacity, and visualization capabilities to virtual networks.
 Coverage includes configuration assurance, health, performance, capacity, and troubleshooting for NSX logical switches, logical routers, edge services, distributed firewall, and load balancers.

-The NSX for vSphere management pack is tightly integrated with vROps and vSphere host data is correlated with the NSX services running on top of these hosts.
-With log integration via vRLI, error and outage conditions, triggered via log messages, are alerted within the management pack object and problem windows.
+The NSX for vSphere management pack is tightly integrated with vROps and vSphere host data is correlated with the NSX services that run with these hosts.
+With log integration by vRLI, error and outage conditions, triggered by log messages, are alerted within the management pack object and problem windows.

 ### vRealize Operations Federation Management Pack
 {: #opsmgmt-vrops-management-federation}